The Ultimate Moving Guide to New Jersey

 South Jersey

 Close-knit communities, sprawling pine forests, and a slower pace of life define this region.
-Find beaches lined by Gilded Age mansions, historic sites around the Delaware River, and prime access to Philadelphia across the river.
+Find gorgeous beaches lined by Gilded Age mansions, cultural heritage sites around the Delaware River, and prime access to Philadelphia across the river.

 Atlantic

 Welcome to the Atlantic City region.
-This famous hub of entertainment, gaming, and nightlife by the ocean is a contrasting landscape of nature’s splendor and manufactured marvels.
-It’s a hub for play and living an exciting life near the sea.
+This famous hub of entertainment, gaming, and exciting nightlife by the ocean is a contrasting landscape of nature’s splendor and manufactured marvels.
+It’s a hub for play and exciting life near the sea.

 Skylands

 Named thus by the state’s tourism department, the rolling hills and serene lakes in northern Jersey contrast the urban jungle of eastern Jersey.
 The Appalachian Trail winds through the surprisingly remote state highlands.
-The Skylands parks are a haven for camping and fishing in the summer and skiing and ice-fishing in the winter.
+The Skylands parks are a haven for camping, mountain biking, and fishing in the summer and skiing and ice fishing in the winter.

 Northeast Jersey

 Alternatively known as the Gateway region, this is New Jersey’s most densely populated area.
-It includes the counties facing New York City.
-It has a highly built-out infrastructure and easier access to public transportation.
+It includes the counties facing New York City, like Bergen County, and its largest cities of Newark and Jersey City.
+It’s where you can experience city life to its fullest.
+It has a highly built-out infrastructure and easier access to public transportation through NJ Transit.
+The average cost of living is high, but you also gain access to one of the most dynamic cities in the world.

 New Jersey Cost of Living